harmonicalchemy/modular-emacs/README.md

 ### Steel Bank Common Lisp
 #### _(optional for CS research eggheads, prototyping, blockchain? etc.)_

 OK Already!
 This one is **_(optional)_** for Eggheads :octocat:...
+You can skip this section if you are not interested because the Lisp Programmers Module is not loaded by Modular Emacs at startup _(by default)_...
+To use Steel Bank Common Lisp within Emacs you will have to load the Programming languages Module which is discused later within the **Useage** section below...

+You can install this now, decide not to install it ever, or wait and skip this section for later after you have Modular Emacs up and running and have had a chance to get familiar with everything first...
+Or just use Modular Emacs without it...
+No matter what you choose everything will be fine...

 Steel Bank Common Lisp is the best full-fledged Lisp compiler option for Fedora and Debian and I guess Mac as well.
 But the Mac world has many Eggheads so there may be many opinions to choose from as well. %^)...
 I personally feel SBCL is best for using with Emacs...
 But then I'm an Emacs Egghead...
 Oh Well...
 You can be what ever Egghead you wish...
 Or not...
 Have fun playing croquet among the ivory towers!

 You don't actually need a full fledged Lisp compiler for Emacs because Emacs Slime Mode takes care of handling most things internally within Emacs and also provides a nice [REPL](https://en.wikipedia.org/wiki/Read-eval-print_loop) interface with that setup by default...